cragis/McP/instructions/awaken.md

 If you now make a plot of expected position (0mm, 10mm, 20mm, 30mm, ...) vs. your measured length, the slope will be the factor by which you should multiply the extruder calibration.
 Ask for help if you need it.

+## Step 9: Other

+There are a few things that are not complete.
+In order to use the extrusion cooling fan, you need to print and attach a fan shroud.
+Many useful designs exist, search the internet.

+There will likely be many improvements you can make to the calibration or performance of the machine.
+Play around yourself and read about the experiences of others.

 #### [Previous Step: brain](brain.md) &nbsp;&nbsp;&nbsp; [Next Step: enjoy]